emerald-dao/1-non-fungible-token/README.md

 You can now terminate all your terminals since we no longer need to run our own local blockchain or wallet.
 Everything lives on testnet!

+Let's try out our DApp on testnet:

-> Run `npm run dev` to start your application in a terminal.
+1. Run `npm run dev` to start your application in a terminal.

-> On `http://localhost:3000/`, click "connect" and log in to your Blocto or Lilico wallet, making sure to copy the address you log in with.
+2. On `http://localhost:3000/`, click "connect" and log in to your Blocto or Lilico wallet, making sure to copy the address you log in with.

 <img src="https://i.imgur.com/dvYO2aU.png" alt="logging into discovery" />

-> Click "Setup Collection" to give yourself a collection and the ability to store NFTs in your account.
+3. Click "Setup Collection" to give yourself a collection and the ability to store NFTs in your account.

-> In a terminal, run `npm run mint [THE ADDRESS OF THE ACCOUNT YOU'RE LOGGED IN TO]`
+4. In a terminal, run `npm run mint [THE ADDRESS OF THE ACCOUNT YOU'RE LOGGED IN TO]`

-In your terminal, you should see a printed "Transaction Id".
+5. In your terminal, you should see a printed "Transaction Id".
 If you go to [Testnet Flowscan](https://testnet.flowscan.org/) and paste in that Transaction Id, you should see information about that minting transaction.

-> Click "Get NFTs", and you should see all your NFTs in your account!
+6. Click "Get NFTs", and you should see all your NFTs in your account!

 ---